lindsayerin3393/Lab-practicing-git/README.md

-First repo to learn git
+First repo to learn git -- and this will be the second commit